 Your script is often based on the content of your website and the general principles of how your service works.
 It is rare for this to change frequently.
 As such you can save money by not entering into a contract for audio services.

 The exception to this would be if your messages change frequently.
 However, even then you may find that a pay as you go service will still save you money.

 Once your telephone audio has been recorded and produced there are no ongoing expenses associated with it.
 Therefore, there is no reason for you to keep paying for it.

-There is an abundance of voice overs on Google these days.
-Improvements in recording technology and lower costs have lowered the barrier to entry for voice over and there has never been so many.
+There is an abundance of voiceovers on Google these days.
+Improvements in recording technology and lower costs have lowered the barrier to entry for voice over and there have never been so many.
 The only downside to this is that quality and prices vary drastically.

-You will need to find yourself a suitable voice over and negotiate a price.
-Make sure the terms are clear and that you are paying a one-time fee for use of the audio.
-Some voice overs will try and split the fee into a session fee and usage fee.
+You will need to find yourself a suitable voice-over and negotiate a price.
+Make sure the terms are clear and that you are paying a one-time fee for using the audio.
+Some voiceovers will try and split the fee into a session fee and usage fee.
 Just tell them you want a complete buyout.

 Music On Hold

 There is an easy and affordable way around this.
-Use stock music or royalty free music, the quality is great these days.
-You will be able to license it directly for around £30 and use it forever, but do check that it is not registered in a PRO as some stock music is.
+Use stock music or royalty-free music, the quality is great these days.
+You will be able to license it directly for around £30 and use it forever, however, do check that it is not registered in a PRO as some stock music is.

 Telephone System – One-time fee or contract?